 Scientist friends who had advised me not to ask about Zita had not understood that Maitra’s exile from science was not rooted in the realm of the personal and the emotional.
 In course of my interview with Maitra, I discovered that it was unnecessary and meaningless to compartmentalise his private life and his scientific one.
 Zita, his wife and companion, was very much entwined with his scientific life.
 Therefore, when Maitra spoke about his scientific life, he felt free to talk about her and what her loss meant to him.
 The discomfort and unease we often feel in the presence of interviewees who had suffered deep loss comes from a self-imposed censorship.
 Remembrance, I found brings consolation and even a sense of relief to the narrator.
 In fact, it brings more – most interviewees look for ways in which to affirm what they cherished and want to talk about the loss of what had been so precious to them.
 Therefore, the interview demands from us patience and fearlessness.
 It demands that we listen, even when it makes us feel ill at ease.
 My interviewee, PKM was never once uncomfortable while speaking about Zita – indeed, little details of their life together flowed out, joyfully at times.
 He spoke willingly, almost as if he was waiting to be asked.
 P.K.
 Maitra passed away on 5 September 2007, seven years after Zita.

 I am reminded of my interview with PKM soon after the untimely passing of my friend, Rinku.
 I am initially too stunned to really talk to her husband or son.
 In the past, whenever we would meet, Rinku and I would almost immediately dive into conversations as if they had been left unfinished from last time.
 In our chats there was that casual and fierce intimacy of our teenage years, as if we were still in college where no one else mattered.
 In all these conversations we rarely included the rest of the family.
 I had had conversations with her husband, Uday but even though these were warm and friendly, we rarely touched on the personal.
 With Rinku gone, I worried about the deeply private nature of my first conversation with him.
-And now after more than one and a half decades, the learnings from PKM’s interview resurfaced bringing with it not the obvious lessons of patience and fearlessness but a heightened awareness of the meaning of grief and consolation.
+And now after more than one and a half decades, the learning from PKM’s interview resurfaced bringing with it not the obvious lessons of patience and fearlessness but a heightened awareness of the meaning of grief and consolation.
 I find that the only way I can start this difficult conversation is by connecting with my own sense of loss.
 This is what I share with him and with Utsav, their son.
 Our shared grief generates a language in which we can talk about our dearly loved friend.
 Suddenly, we are recollecting her quirks, her laughter, her kindness and, also the pain and suffering she went through.
 Sometimes, as we talk, it feels as if she is there with us, part of all our talk.
 Uday tells me that ours is an “inherited friendship” and I treasure that sense of legacy.
 But most of all, I cherish the insight into memory and loss that the moment brings: I realise that the lessons of oral history are not just about history and orality.
 Rather, they are about abiding with uncomfortable questions and the difficult emotions that arise in the course of an interview and absorbing their lessons.
-For unbeknownst to us, these learnings re-emerge at challenging moments in our own lives enabling us to find solace in the very act of remembering.
+For unbeknownst to us, these learning re-emerge at challenging moments in our own lives enabling us to find solace in the very act of remembering.

 Acknowledgement: The complete interview of Professor P.K.
 Maitra (1932-2007) is housed at the TIFR Archives.
 I thank TIFR Archives and am grateful to NCBS for giving me the opportunity to interview PKM in 2003.
 This post is dedicated to Rinku a.k.a.
 Sharmila Mukherjee who we lost in January 2019.